LegumeFederation/cvitjs/README.md

 The best practices are to make CViTjs changes in `cvit_assets/` or `public/.`

 ##### Adding data set files to Docker container
-If data set files are located in the `/app/assets/` directory, it is likely they should be included in the container.
+If data set files are located in the `/app/assets/` directory, you may want to build them into the container, especially for smaller datasets.
 To do so, edit `Dockerfile,` look for the line, `#Comment above and uncomment below if you would rather have assets built into container,` and follow the instructions.

 ### Go + Node Setup
 GCViT may also be built and served directly using [Go](https://golang.org/) and and [Node](https://nodejs.org/en/) together.